openstax/napkin-notes/phil/openstax-editor-review.md

 You cannot:

-- select an entire row/column
+- select an entire row/column (gap)
-- provide a caption/title
+- provide a caption/title (gap)

 ## Misc